empagliflozin / metformin hydrochloride

 have problems with your liver

-Talk to your doctor about when to stop taking Jardiamet and when to start taking it again if you:
+Talk to your doctor about when to stop taking Jardiamet and when to start taking it

 are planning to have surgery (including where the use of insulin is essential).

 Do not take this medicine if you are pregnant.